-In addition to this direct expenditure impacts, the Shire of Broome manages the Broome Library as well as the Broome Recreation and Aquatic Centre.
+In addition to this direct expenditure impact, the Shire of Broome manages the Broome Library as well as the Broome Recreation and Aquatic Centre and Broome Civic Centre.
 Key indicators for these economic drivers are summarised below.

-Despite the impact of COVID-19 on program and event delivery in 2019/20, both Broome Library and BRAC experienced an increase in attendance and activation, illustrating the critical role both facilities play in the social fabric of the Shire.
+Despite the impact of COVID-19 on program and event delivery in 2019/20, both the Broome Library and BRAC experienced an increase in attendance and activation, illustrating the critical role both facilities play in the social fabric of the Shire.